fildz-engineering/FILDZ_CYBEROS_Button/README.md

 ## Documentation

-TODO.
+The documentation for the FILDZ CYBEROS Button Library is currently a work in progress.
+It will be available soon to provide detailed explanations of the library's API, usage examples, and best practices.

 ## Contributing

-FILDZ CYBEROS is an open-source project and welcomes contributions.
-Note that the project is licensed under the MIT license, and all contributions should follow this license.
+FILDZ CYBEROS is an open-source project that thrives on community contributions.
+We welcome developers to contribute to the project by following the MIT license guidelines.
+Feel free to submit pull requests, report issues, or suggest enhancements to help us improve the project further.

 ## Acknowledgment